AHR2HL/PCAP/_sources/PCAPPowerTopics/powerTopics-PracticeAndMastery.rst

    What's the main benefit of using context managers (``with`` statement)?

-.. mchoice:: pcap_concept_string_immutable
-   :answer_a: String methods modify the original string
-   :answer_b: String methods return new strings
-   :answer_c: Strings can be changed in place
-   :answer_d: String methods don't return anything
-   :correct: b
-   :feedback_a: Strings are immutable—they can't be modified!
-   :feedback_b: Correct!
-String methods always return NEW strings; the original is unchanged.
-   :feedback_c: Strings are immutable and cannot be changed in place.
-   :feedback_d: String methods return new strings.

-   How do string methods work with immutable strings?

 .. mchoice:: pcap_concept_else_clause
    :answer_a: Runs if an exception occurs
    :answer_b: Runs if NO exception occurs